 Telzio actually makes it easy to deploy an entire enterprise-grade phone system, without any IT support or technical know-how.
 Setup and management of your account happens inside your web browser, just like any other subscription-based service.

-This article goes into auto provisioning and how it impacts management of business phone systems.
+This article goes into phone provisioning and how it impacts management of business phone systems.

 What we'll cover: